auth0-samples/auth0-angular-samples/01-Embedded-Login/README.md

 npm install -g @angular/cli
 ```

 Clone the repo or download it from the Angular quickstart page in Auth0's documentation.
-Cd into the auth0-angular-samples directory, switch to the embedded-login branch, and cd into 01-Embedded-Login.
+Change directories into `auth0-angular-samples`, switch to the `embedded-login` branch, and change directories into `01-Embedded-Login`.
 Then install the dependencies.

 ```bash
 git clone https://github.com/auth0-samples/auth0-angular-samples.git